MrModulus/MineAndSeek/README.md

 <details>
   <summary>Clyde: The Savage</summary>

-  > Once a hardworking family man, now a living corpse that thrives only under the false hope that his long dead family will be reunited with him should he deliver the Survivors; Living or Dead.
+  > Once a hardworking family man, now a living corpse that thrives only under the false hope that his long dead family will be reunited with him should he deliver the Survivors.
 Simple to play, hard to escape.

   > **Weapon - The Cleaver**
   <br>Medium Damage Axe.

   > **Passive - Bloodlust**
-  <br>Can hear the heartbeat of nearby survivors and gains a 20% speed boost when close. *“Your heart’s final words are poetry.”*
+  <br>Can hear the heartbeat of nearby Survivors and gains a 20% speed boost when close. *“Your heart’s final words are poetry.”*

   > **Active - Unrelenting**
-  <br>Enter a state of rage which gives you 20% speed, apply bleeding damage, and you become temporarily immune to debuffs for 8s.
+  <br>Enter a state of rage which gives you 20% speed, apply bleeding damage, and makes you temporarily immune to debuffs for 8s.
 (CD: 40s) *“Death couldn’t stop me.
 Did you think you could?”*

   > **Ultimate - Scream for Me*
-  <br>Spread a nightmare-inducing Paranoia effect to all survivors no matter where they are, blinding them and befuddling their senses for 8 seconds. *“Rest in peace.”*
+  <br>Spread a nightmare-inducing Paranoia effect to all Survivors, blinding them and befuddling their senses for 8 seconds. *“Rest in peace.”*
 </details>

 <details>